martindbp/merkl/docs/README_template.md

-# MerkL - create flexible ML pipelines with deep and fine-grained caching
+# MerkL - flexible ML pipelines in Python with great caching

 MerkL is a tool for creating ML pipelines in pure Python that are useful for development and experimentation, but also easy to deploy to production without modifications.
-Results are cached using Merkle hashes of the code and puts as keys.
+Results are cached using Merkle hashes of the code and inputs as keys.
-MerkL can be used in conjunction with tools like git-lfs or [DVC](http://dvc.org) to store and track large files such as training data and models in version control.

 ## Tour and examples